erans99/UniqueRelativeAbundance/README.md

 This Git includes 4 directories:
 * Analysis - code used for predictions and atlas building, given URA output and phenotype data.
 * BuildDB - code to build your own URA indices and scores for running the UniqueRAStage, of your own set of species.
-* TestingsDBs - the DBs for running and debugging UniqueRAStage, for a subset of 6 species.
+* TestingsDBs - the DBs for running and debugging UniqueRAStage, on 75 bps samples, for a subset of 6 species.
 * UniqueRAStage - the actual code of computing URA for a single end fastq file.